astronomer/ap-airflow/README.md

 ## Contents of this repo

-* The official Dockerfiles that build and install tagged releases of the services composing Astronomer.
+* The official Dockerfiles that build Astronomer Certified Airflow Images
 * Example docker-compose files for running various pieces and configurations of the platform.
-* Scripts to build, maintain and release tagged versions of the platform.

 ## Contribute